tibs/beyond-spellchecking-talk/notes.rst

   *scope* - for instance, in body text, in a heading, in a footnote.

 We use this for the `®` checks ((*either explain here or late...*))

+.. admonition:: Vale ``conditional``

+  Ensures that if token A is present, then so it token B. Supports exceptions, scope.

+  Terminology on this one is a bit confusing.

+  *We use this*

 Aside: scope
 ~~~~~~~~~~~~